JackSzwergold/Cheat-Sheets/content/macOS - Making a Bootable macOS USB Flash Drive.md

     sudo bless --folder "/Volumes/Install OS X Yosemite" -label "Install OS X Yosemite"

 Now, the bootable macOS USB flash drive should be renamed ready for use.

-***

-*macOS - Making a Bootable macOS USB Flash Drive (c) by Jack Szwergold; written on October 6, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*